 Names and Address Cut off On Transcript

-Do not worry about the names and address cut off on the transcript.
+Do not worry about the names and addresses cut off on the transcript.
 It is normal and is done intentionally to protect your personally identifiable information.

-You can leave the customer file number empty for the purpose of getting transcript for immigration purpose.
+You can leave the customer file number empty for the purpose of getting a transcript for immigration purposes.

-This number is usually shared by a mortgage lender or other such financial institution who wants to verify your transcripts.
+This number is usually shared by a mortgage lender or other such financial institution that wants to verify your transcripts.
 They would share this number with you to match the transcripts later.

 The transcript files are shown to you in XHTML format.
 The download might fail.